Managing your Phone System

 - A call back request is triggered by the queue module (ID 102).

 - Failure of a DNS resolution - (ID 12293) - This event occurs when the remote VoIP Provider could not be contacted.
 This could occur when your internet connection is down or the specified IP or FQDN for the VoIP Provider is incorrect or down.

 - Failure of resolving an IP via STUN (ID 12295) – This happens when the STUN server is down.
-This event will also be triggered when the internet goes down.
+This event is also triggered when the internet goes down.

 You can configure email alerts to be sent to you for critical events from the “Settings” > “Email” > “Notifications” tab.

 3CX includes a powerful update system that allows you to easily keep your system up to date.
-Updates are downloaded securely from 3CX Servers and divided into the following sections:
+Updates are downloaded securely from 3CX Servers and grouped into:

 - Updates - Updates to core 3CX Services.